denngan/industrial_automation/Chapter2/chapter2.md

 Q20. **Which programming languages are specified in IEC 61131 and what are they used for?**

+>**terms:** IEC 61131
+>
+>IEC 61131 is a standard to program PLCs.
+It specifies data types (where operations are executed on), languages (for real time or cyclic), software structure and execution.
+>*Graphical languages:*
+>* Function Block Diagram: expresses programs in similar way as circuits, for continuous functions and combinatorial logic, blocks (black box behavior): Functions (no memory, library), EFB (Function blocks with memory, library), Programs (Compound blocks, defined by user)
+>* Sequential Flow Chart: describes sequences of operations/interactions between parallel processes.
+Has states, transitons, tokens, execution period.
+One flow chart as whole can be seen as a discrete function.
+>* Ladder Diagrams: based on relay intuition of electritians, very old and widely used, complex for large projects, has conditions (input parameters) and actions. no subprograms, no data encapsulation, no structured data types.
+>
+>*Textual Languages:*
+>* Structured Text: imperative language, complex data manipulation, writing blocks, could break real-time
+>* Istruction List: machine language of PLCs (21 commands), accumulator based programming, conditionals supported, hard to write for big projects, no structure, machine dependant, weak semantics, but for specialists most efficient way, not suitable to make reusable models, used mostly in maufacturing, not process control
+>
+>**examples:** discrete process good to model with sequence diagram, analog maybe Function block diagram or if complex stuff structured text

 Q21. **Program a simple example in FBD (e.g. a saw tooth generator, a sine wave generator)**

 Q22. **Program a simple sequence in SFC (e.g. a recipe, a coffee dispenser)**

 Q23. **How is a program executed on a PLC and how does it ensure its real time behavior?**

+>**terms:** PLC, real time
+>
+>A PLC is programmed with programming languages defined in IEC 61131
+>The program is translated to machine code or some intermediate language.
+This is then interpreted or compiled into assembly language and can then be fed to the machine.
+>
+>The languages are developed for cyclic execution and thus can ensure real time.
+The computer, PLC is binary sequential and discrete, thus it has non overlapping value and abrupt trasitions.
+Still it can model continuous plants.
+The time constant of the control system /PLC must at least be one magnitude smaller the set time constant that should not be exceeded.
+>Whatch out: Structured Text could break real time with bad implementation or wrong loops
+>
+>**examples:** PLC computes every 1 ms thus making sure that after that there will always be a value